Lezyne Road Drive Review

 Rubber caps on both ends of the pump prevent dirt and other debris from getting into the hose or pump chamber.
 The flexible hose is Presta-only and has a threaded connection option as well as a slip-on option.
 We like having both connection options.
 The slip fit connection is great for adding a few pounds of pressure to cyclocross tires mid-ride, and the threaded connection is our go-to for high-pressure scenarios.

-At 23.5cm in length, the Road Drive is the longest mini pump in our test.
+At 23.5cm in length, the Road Drive is one of the longest mini pumps in our test.
 This hampers its portability as compared to shorter pumps such as the short Topeak Race Rocket HP that is only 18.5cm in length.
 It didn't score as well in this metric.

 This award winner held up well during testing.
 Following multiple cycles through the pump test, we experienced no noticeable loss in efficiency, and both the slip and threaded valve attachments still seal on valves effectively.

 The Road Drive is a purpose-built mini pump for inflating high-pressure road tires.
 It is one of the best performing pumps we have tested at higher pressures and has unique design features such as a flexible fill hose that improves pumping ergonomics.
 You will be hard pressed to find a better mini pump for road cycling.
-For mountain biking use check out the Lezyne Gauge Drive HV, or the Pro Bike Tool.
+For mountain biking use check out the Lezyne Gauge Drive HV, or the Peakini 2.